 As a taxpayer, it's important to understand the budget process.
 You should know where your money is going and how it is spent.

-Niagara Region's budget has two components that are often referred to as the current operating budget and the capital budget.
+Niagara Region's budget has three components that are often referred to as the current operating budget, the rate supported budget and the capital budget.

 The current operating budget pays for the daily business of the Niagara Region and its boards and agencies.
 This budget pays for wages, supplies, programs, services and repayment of debt for major projects.